 It’s crucial to comply with all relevant regulations, just as in any business.
 Your business plan should include a section dedicated to detailing these legal and regulatory requirements.

-Show potential lenders or investors that you know about the relevant regulations and have a plan to stay on top of them.
+Show customers and your lender that you know about the relevant regulations and have a plan to stay on top of them.
 Not only will it reassure them that you can responsibly run a laundromat business, but it also reduces the risk of costly fines, operational disruptions and even lawsuits.

 Download a free laundromat business plan template and example

-For help getting your business started, check out our free laundromat business plan template.
+For help getting your business started, download our free laundromat business plan template.
 You can download this document in Word form and use it as a foundation for your own business plan.

 If you want to brush up on how to write specific sections of a traditional business plan, take a look at our step-by-step guide on how to write a business plan.